VitruviusLabs/typescript/packages/ts-predicate/docs/TypeGuard.md

 Narrow down the value to being an array.

-The optional parameter `constraints` accept an object described by the following interface.
+The optional parameter `constraints` accepts an object described by the following interface.

 ```ts
 interface ArrayConstraints<T>